jlongua/plan9-dns/server status.md

-New Jersey resolver will be going offline around September ? for upgrades. \
+New Jersey resolver will be going offline around October ? for upgrades. debian bullseye, knot-resolver, add ipv6

 Miami Resolver is fully functional.